 More info at imdb.com/title/tt0323394

-“The Irreversible Year” — Excerpts
+- “The Irreversible Year” – Waltz

-“The Irreversible Year” — Excerpts
+“The Irreversible Year” – Waltz

 Video: “Waltz”

-“Power & Control: Domestic Violence in America” (2010) – Excerpts
+- “Power & Control: Domestic Violence in America” (2010) – Excerpt

-“Power & Control: Domestic Violence in America” (2010) – Excerpts
+“Power & Control: Domestic Violence in America” (2010) – Excerpt

 At a time when domestic violence is surging through the US, the film explores the shocking persistence of violence against women, as refracted through the story of Kim, a Duluth, MN mother of three.